TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-cpci-xc7k/README.txt

 Design specifics
 ----------------

-* Synthesis an simulation has been tested using Vivado 2017.1
+* Synthesis and simulation have been tested using Vivado 2017.3

 * 8-bit flash prom can be read at address 0.
 It can be programmed